-To verify Investigator IDplex GO! species specificity for human DNA, the assay was run using purified human DNA and DNA from common pets, farm animals, and some primates species (Figure 16).
+To verify Investigator ESSplex SE GO! species specificity for human DNA, the assay was run using purified human DNA and DNA from common pets, farm animals, and some primate species (Figure 16).
 As expected for primate DNA, amplification of some products was possible.
-Chimpanzee, bonobo, orangutan, and to a lesser degree, gorilla gave rise to several peaks within marker ranges in all channels, some of which match the size of human STR products.
-Macaque DNA produced an Amelogenin X-peak and further off-ladder peaks in the FAM, BTG and BTR panel.
-No DNA from other species tested gave rise to reproducible peaks above 50 RFU.
+Chimpanzee, bonobo, orangutan, and to a lesser degree, gorilla DNA gave rise to several peaks within marker ranges in all channels, some of which match the size of human STR products.
+Macaque DNA produced an Amelogenin X-peak and further off-ladder peaks in the FAM, BTG, and BTR panel.
+Porcine DNA produced a single peak of about 300 bp that was detected in the FAM and BTG panel between 50 and 150 RFU.
+No DNA from the other species tested gave rise to reproducible peaks above 50 RFU.